scaleoutsean/eseries-perf-analyzer/README.md

   - Minor update of version tags for various images (InfluxDB, Python, Alpine)
   - Docker Compose with InfluxDB 1.11.8 necessitates `user` key addition and change to InfluxDB volume ownership
   - Minor update of version tag for Python and Alpine in Collector
-  - Complete removal of the pre-fork bloat (epa/Makefile, Ansible and BlackDuck containers, and the rest of it)
+  - Complete removal of the pre-fork bloat (epa/Makefile, epa/ansible epa/blackduck and the rest of it)
   - Merge two docker-compose.yaml files into one (epa/docker-compose.yaml)
   - Add `grafana-init` container to replace what epa/ansible used to do in a more complicated way
-  - Get rid of "internal image" build mechanism that didn't add any value (much faster builds with stock container images)
+  - Remove "internal images" build feature - builds are much faster and easier to maintain
   - Small error handling improvements in EPA Collector noted in Issues
   - Multiple fixes related to built-in dashboards (Grafana data source set to `EPA`, `WSP` has been removed, dashboards can be imported without issues)